SebuBergman/RAG-Project-frontend/README.md

 The answer is returned to the front-end and displayed instantly to the user.

 🛠 Tech Stack
-Framework: React / Next.js / [or whatever you're using—feel free to replace this]
+Framework: React / Typescript

-Styling: Tailwind CSS / [or any UI framework you're using]
+Styling: MaterialUI

-API Communication: Axios / Fetch API
+API Communication: Axios

 Backend: FastAPI (Python)